Justice League: Publication history

-Silver Age and Bronze Age (1960–1984)
+Silver Age and Bronze Age (1960–1985)

 The Brave and the Bold #28 (March 1960), their first appearance.
 Superman and Batman do not appear on the cover, but do appear in the story within.

 In its inception, the Justice League was a revival of the Justice Society of America, created by editor Sheldon Mayer and writer Gardner Fox in 1940.
 After World War II, superheroes fell out of popularity, which led to the cancellation of many characters, including the Justice Society, which last appeared in All-Star Comics #57 (March 1951).
 A few years later, sales rose again, and DC Comics revived some of these retired characters, reinventing a few of them in the process.
 Editor Julius Schwartz asked writer Gardner Fox to reintroduce the Justice Society of America.
 Schwartz decided to rename it the "Justice League of America" because he felt "League" would appeal better to young readers, evoking sports organizations such as the National League.
 The Justice League of America debuted in The Brave and the Bold #28 (March 1960), and after two further appearances in that title, got its own series, which quickly became one of the company's best-selling titles.
-This led DC Comics to create a bunch of other superhero teams, such as the Teen Titans.
+This led DC Comics to create other superhero teams, such as the Teen Titans.
 Marvel Comics, a rival comic book publisher, noticed the Justice League's success and created the Avengers and the Fantastic Four.